12 best glasses for kids in 2024

 The modern Trust style from EyeBuyDirect gets high marks in its consumer reviews so they're a stellar pick for best affordable glasses for kids.
 The stylish cat-eyes may be a good choice if your child is rough on glasses or if you'd like to keep a few backup pairs around for emergencies.
 The clear acetate frames come in three go-with-anything color options: clear pink, clear blue and clear purple.
 You can buy these glasses here.

 Even young kids often spend several hours a day looking at digital screens.
-Getting your child a pair of blue-light-blocking glasses for kids may help to prevent digital eye strain and other eye problems that can be caused by too much exposure to blue light.
-You can buy ready-made blue light glasses or add a blue-light-blocking lens coating to the next pair of prescription or non-prescription glasses you order.
+Getting your child a pair of blue-light filtering glasses for kids may help to improve visual comfort during prolonged periods of screen time.
+Many of these glasses also include lenses that have a slight prescription, making it easier to focus on closely held devices.
+You can buy ready-made blue light glasses or add a blue-light filtering lens coating to the next pair of prescription or non-prescription glasses you order.

 EBD Little Morning